wkstuart/GetCleanProject/CodeBook.md

     LAYING

 02 subject.id
-  the subject identifier [1:30]
+  the subject identifier [1:30] (a fixed variable)

-All of the remaining 66 measured variables are MEANS of the multiple mean or standard deviation measurements provided for each selected, named "feature" in the raw data files computed for each subject, activity pairing.
+All of the remaining variables are measured variables.

 03 t.body.acc.mean.x